Appearance and character of Wolfgang Amadeus Mozart: Physical appearance

 Representation of Mozart's left ear (left) and a normal ear (right), given in the biography of the composer by Mozart's widow's second husband, Georg Nikolaus von Nissen.

-As Franz Xaver Niemetschek, one of his early biographers, wrote, "there was nothing special in [his] physique. [...]
+As Franz Xaver Niemetschek, one of his early biographers, wrote, "there was nothing special in [his] physique. ...
 He was small and his countenance, except for his large, intense eyes, showed no sign of his genius."

 Mozart was described by tenor Michael Kelly, actor and Irish singer of the Vienna Opera, in his work Reminiscences.
 This provides one of the most valuable and complete descriptions of Mozart's figure:

-He entertained visitors by playing fantasias and capriccios on the piano.
-His sensitivity, his feeling, the speed of his fingers and, above all, the agility and power of his left hand, left me absorbed.
-After the splendid performance, we would sit at the dinner table, and I had the honor of sitting between him and his wife.
-After dinner, if the occasion was propitious and there were more guests, they would all march to the ball, and Mozart would join them with great enthusiasm.
-Physically, he was a man of small build, very thin and of pale complexion, with abundant hair, though somewhat thin and fair, of which he was, by the way, very proud.
-I remember that once he invited me to his house and I stayed there for a long time, where I was always received with hospitality and esteem; on that occasion I could see his great fondness for punch, which he mixed with other drinks and ingested, in truth with little moderation.
-He was very fond of billiards, and we played many games together, although he always beat me.
-He was a kind-hearted man, and his spirit was constantly ready to please others.
-He was only somewhat different when he played his music: he was capable of interrupting his performance if he heard the slightest noise.
-He gave concerts every Sunday, which I do not remember missing on any occasion.
+He favoured the company by performing fantasias and capriccios on the piano-forte.
+His feeling, the rapidity of his fingers, the great execution and strength of his left hand particularly, and the ap- parent inspiration of his modulations, astounded me.
+After this splendid performance we sat down to supper, and I had the pleasure to be placed at table between him and his wife.
+After supper the young branches of his family had a dance, and Mozart joined them.
+Madame Mozart told me that, great as his genius was, he was an enthusiast in dancing.

+He was a remarkably small man, very thin and pale, with a profusion of fine fair hair, of which he was rather vain.
+He gave me a cordial invitation to his house, of which I availed myself, and passed a great deal of my time there.
+He always received me with kindness and hospitality.
+He was remarkably fond of punch, of which beverage I have seen him take copious draughts.
+He was also fond of billiards and had an excellent billiard table in his house.
+Many and many a game have I played with him, but always came off second best.
+He gave Sunday concerts, at which I was never missing.
+He was kind- hearted, and always ready to oblige; but so very particular, when he played, that if the slightest noise were made, he instantly left off.

-From direct accounts of the composer's physique, various specialists on Mozart's life conclude that he was a man of small stature (approximately 150 centimeters/5 feet) and was very thin and pale.
+From direct accounts of the composer's physique, various specialists on Mozart's life conclude that he was a man of small stature and was very thin and pale.
 His short height is attested by the diary of Count Ludwig von Bentheim-Steinfurt, Mozart's contemporary aristocrat who attended one of his concerts, held on 15 October at the Vienna Municipal Theater, at which Mozart performed several pieces.
 In the entry for October 15, the count states that "Herr Mozart is a small man, of pleasing figure."
 His pallor, short stature and thinness are also attested to by some comments written in 1792 by Maria Anna Mozart, Wolfgang's sister, for the future biography of Friedrich Schlichtegroll: